canonical/netplan/README.md

 An overview of the architecture can be found at [netplan.io/design](https://netplan.io/design)

-The full documentation for netplan is available in the [doc/netplan.md file](../master/doc/netplan.md)
+The full documentation for netplan is available in the [doc/](../main/doc/) directory.

 # Build using Meson